 Integrity Groups are a resource for Southeastern students who want to find freedom from pornography.

 At Southeastern, we are committed to equipping men and women for the ministry that awaits them.
 Moral and spiritual formation is an aspect of this preparation.
 While we hope to form Christian minds through study and coursework, our goal is for students to glorify God with their hearts and bodies as well.
 While the viewing of pornography is a violation of the Southeastern Covenant, we want to offer a restorative process to help students work through this besetting sin before disciplinary action is taken.
-Your time at Southeastern is an ideal time to address this sin Christian community.
+Your time at Southeastern is an ideal time to address this in Christian community.
 We are under no illusion that students come to Southeastern without sin struggles.
 We invite all students to address their sin patterns before it damages their souls, marriages, families, or ministries.
 We want students to be qualified for ministry when they graduate from Southeastern.
 Sexual sin is addictive and requires an abundance of grace and intentionality.
 We want to walk alongside students as they put sin to death and embrace their new selves in Christ.

-Student Life offers purity groups as a resource for students who want to pursue freedom from pornography.
-Purity groups meet during the semester and offer students opportunities for confession, encouragement, fellowship, and accountability.
+Student Life offers Integrity Groups as a resource for students who want to pursue freedom from pornography.
+Integrity Groups meet during the semester and offer students opportunities for confession, encouragement, fellowship, and accountability.
 Grace, spiritual discipline, redemption, and restoration are central themes for our weekly discussions.

-Q: Do purity groups meet online or in-person?
+Q: Do Integrity Groups meet online or in-person?

 During the COVID-19 pandemic, we will be offering both options.
-Distance students and students concerned about the pandemic can meet virtually on Zoom for purity groups.
-We encourage students who are comfortable meeting in-person to come to campus for a purity group.
+Distance Learning students and students concerned about the pandemic can meet virtually on Zoom for Integrity Groups.
+We encourage students who are comfortable meeting in-person to come to campus for an Integrity Group.

-Q: When do purity groups meet, and how long are they?
+Q: When do Integrity Groups meet, and how long are they?